Services Provided

 Previous Collaborations and Selected Completed Projects

 - Previous collaboration with the Institute for Manufacturing (IfM) at Cambridge University.
-The IfM undertakes a wide range of research that covers many important aspects of the industry value chain.
+The IfM undertakes a wide range of manufacturing research that covers many important elements of the industry value chain.
 Our collaboration focussed on developing an understanding of the nature and operation of manufacturing research centres in Germany, and more specifically, an analysis of the people dynamics at manufacturing-oriented Fraunhofer Institutes.

 - Previous collaboration with KIMBcn (Knowledge Innovation Market Barcelona), an entity based in Catalonia that focuses on technology and knowledge transfer.
 KIMBcn supports the commercialisation of research from Catalan universities and research institutes.
 Our collaboration sought to draw upon international best practices and key contacts to enhance the overall KIMBcn offering.